nataliabrz/positive_selection_in_A1AT_deficiency/README.md

 ### Step 2: Generating Plots

-Each figure corresponds to an individual RMarkdown script.
+Each figure corresponds to an individual RMarkdown script, or its own submodule.
 Run these scripts to generate the manuscript figures:

-- Figure 1b: scripts/02_Generating_figures/Generating_Fig1b.R
+- Figure 1b: scripts/02_Generating_figures/Generate_Fig1b.R
-- Figure 1c: scripts/02_Generating_figures/Generating_Fig1c.R
+- Figure 1c: scripts/02_Generating_figures/Generate_Fig1c.R
 - Figure 2a: scripts/liver_ndp_tree_building/ (submodule; see below for details).
 - Figure 2b: scripts/mapscape_generator/ (submodule; see below for details).
+- Figure 3a: scripts/02_Generating_figures/Generate_Fig3a.Rmd
 - Ext.
-Figure 2a: scripts/02_Generating_figures/Generating_Ext_Fig2a.R
+Figure 2a: scripts/02_Generating_figures/Generate_Ext_Fig2a.R
 - Ext.
-Figure 3: scripts/02_Generating_figures/Generating_Ext_Fig3.R
+Figure 3: scripts/02_Generating_figures/Generate_Ext_Fig3.R

 All scripts save the generated plots in the outputs/ directory.